katiechambe/katiechambe/README.md

 ### Hi hi ⚡⚡
 #### I'm Katie Chamberlain!
-I'm a sixth year astronomy PhD candidate at UArizona, transitioning to data science & engineering.
+I'm a PhD Astrophysicist (recently graduated from UArizona), transitioning to industry!

 You can find me on:
 - [Linked In](https://www.linkedin.com/in/katiechambe)